-In the steepest, most confined section of the gorge, the hardy daisy-like Celmisia morganii flowers from December to January.
+In the steepest, most confined section of the gorge, the hardy Ngakawau Gorge (Celmisia morganii) flowers abundantly on steep rock faces from December to January.
 This is the only known habitat for this rare and protected species.

 History and culture

-At Mumm's Mill site, the sawmill steam engine and other relics are under cover at the mill site, with trolleys and a steam log hauler nearby.
+At Mumm's Mill site, there is a sawmill steam engine.
+Trolleys and a steam log hauler are nearby.

 Know before you go

 - Elevation change: +/- 109 m